Family Friendly Itinerary in Japan for 10 Days

 Option 2.
 Odaiba

-Odaiba is known as the artificial island in Tokyo Bay.
-It was developed after the year 2.000 and currently it is a popular destination among couples or families.
+Odaiba is known as the man-made island in Tokyo Bay.
+It was developed after the year 2.000 and currently, it is a popular destination among couples or families.
 You can visit the Rainbow Bridge, a giant Gundam statue, big shopping malls, etc. You can even relax at the beach too.
 Just exploring this island is fun!

-Our recommendation is get tickets with pickup at the closest train station (Maihama) and skip the (long) queues.
+We recommend getting tickets with pickup at the closest train station (Maihama) so you can skip the (long) queues.
 This will save you time at the entrance!
-Check the link below.
+Book with the link below.

 Option 2.
 Mt.
 Fuji & Lake Kawaguchi